Medical expert of the article

 Classification of shigellosis (dysentery)

-The classification is based on the division of shigellosis according to etiology (Shigellosis Sonne.
-Shigellosis Flexner, etc.).
-And also by type, gravity and flow.
+The classification is based on the division of shigellosis by etiology (Sonne's shigellosis, Flexner's shigellosis, etc.), as well as by type, severity and course.

-In typical cases of shigellosis, the main clinical manifestations are clearly expressed, and in the first place the colitis syndrome with the phenomena of "distal colitis" and the neurotoxicosis syndrome.
-Depending on the presence and severity of the manifestations of infectious toxicosis and the depth of the lesions, the gastrointestinal tract is characterized by an easy, moderate and severe form of the disease.
-The severity of the disease can be due to the prevalence of various symptoms:
+In typical cases of shigellosis, the main clinical manifestations are clearly expressed, and first of all, the colitic syndrome with the phenomena of "distal colitis" and the syndrome of neurotoxicosis.
+Depending on the presence and severity of the manifestations of infectious toxicosis and the depth of the gastrointestinal tract lesion, mild, moderate and severe forms of the disease are distinguished.
+The severity of the disease can be determined by the prevalence of various symptoms:

-- Type A - prevalence of symptoms of infectious toxicosis;
+- type A - predominance of symptoms of infectious toxicosis;

-- type B - the severity of local manifestations (the frequency and nature of the stool, pain syndrome, tenesmus, etc.);
+- type B - severity of local manifestations (frequency and nature of stool, pain syndrome, tenesmus, etc.);

-- type B - mixed type - the same severity of general toxic and local syndromes.
+- Type B - mixed type - equal severity of general toxic and local syndromes.

-The division of shigellosis into types A, B, and B is given only for typical medium-heavy and heavy forms.
+The division of shigellosis into types A, B, C is given only for typical moderate and severe forms.

 Diagnosis of shigellosis in children